cylentro/LaunchBox/frontend/docs/gaillery/prompt-frameworks.md

 * **I - Instructions:** What are the step-by-step processes it follows?
 * **S - Scope & Service:** What is its specific area of expertise, and what can it do?
 * **M - Memory & Mastery:** How does it handle past information, and how does it learn or improve?

+## PRISM: Your Blueprint for Defining AI Agents 🤖

 ### PRISM in Action: [The "Portfolio Pal" Agent](ai-showcase#instagram-ai-agents)